Why Manual COI Tracking Is Broken (& How To Fix It)

 What is COI tracking software?

-COI tracking software automates the collection, tracking, and renewal of vendor certificates of insurance.
-It can reduce manual work, but by itself, it does not always control whether vendors remain eligible to work.
+COI tracking software automates the collection, monitoring, and renewal of vendor certificates of insurance.
+It reduces manual follow-up and improves visibility into insurance status, but it does not control vendor eligibility.
+It confirms whether a certificate exists, not whether a vendor should be allowed to work.
+Portfolio-scale risk control requires a broader compliance system.

 Why is manual certificate of insurance tracking risky?